 Our unique approach incorporates an emphasis on Quality Teaching, the NSW model of pedagogy developed and refined by researchers at the University of Newcastle.

 Explore this page and find out if the Master of Teaching (Primary) is for you, what you will study and the career opportunities it can provide you.

 Are you in search of a career that will be both challenging and highly rewarding?
 Are you a born leader and communicator and hope to use your skills to shape the future of our children?
 If so, then you may be destined for a career as a primary teacher.

 The University of Newcastle can offer you a highly-regarded advanced teaching program that can have you teaching within two years.

 The Master of Teaching (Primary) will develop the knowledge, skills and dispositions you need for a successful career in teaching.
-You will be ready to walk into the classroom with confidence following the 60 days of professional experience integrated throughout the program.
+You will be ready to walk into the classroom with confidence thanks to our focus on Quality Teaching, the 60 days of formal professional experience and the many opportunities for contact with our partner schools integrated within the program.

 To find out more about what you will study, visit the 'Study' tab.

 To begin a Master of Teaching (Primary) at the University of Newcastle, you will need to have a Bachelor Degree including at least one year of full time equivalent tertiary study in one or more of the six key learning areas of primary teaching: